usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step1/info.md

 }
 ```

-> &#10071; Note however that this request was processed by the backend and an attacker could do damage by this fact (like flooding the backend with incorrect request).
+> &#10071; Note that this request was processed by the backend and an attacker could do damage by this fact (like flooding the backend with incorrect request).

 Now let's see how this can be **protected by USP Core WAAP** that invalid API calls are intercepted if they are not according to the configured schema!